spack/spack/lib/spack/docs/signing.rst

-Because of the increased impact to end users in the case of a private key breach, the Reputational Key is managed separately from the Intermediate CI Key and has additional controls.
+Because of the increased impact to end users in the case of a private key breach, the Reputational Key is managed separately from the Intermediate CI Keys and has additional controls.
 First, the Reputational Key was generated outside of Spack’s infrastructure and has been signed by the core development team.
 The Reputational Key (along with the Signing Reputational Private Key) was then ASCII armor exported to a